mateoolarte/ecoactua/README.md

 # Ecoactua

-This project is building currently with Nodejs, ExpressJS, Mongoose
+This project is building currently with Nodejs, ExpressJS, Sequelize

 ## Getting started